 Peach Crisp

 Peach Crisp is my latest obsession.
 I seriously can’t get enough.
 There is something about warm fruit with a delicious sugary cinnamon oat topping with cold vanilla ice cream that makes me weak in the knees.
-This Peach Crisp recipe is not only delicious, but it’s so easy and can be thrown together in under 10 minutes.
-This dessert can also be easily made vegan and gluten-free too!
+This dessert recipe is not only delicious, but it’s so easy and can be thrown together in under 10 minutes.
+It can also be easily made vegan and gluten-free too!
 Perfect for summer and sharing!

 One of the reasons why I love fruit crisps so much, besides the fact that they’re freaking incredible, is because they are no muss no fuss.
 You don’t have to be precise or try to make it look pretty.
 It always comes out looking bubbly, golden and beautiful!
 And then once you top the whole thing off with vanilla ice cream, people can’t help but be impressed.